 Be deliberate in your language.

 Leaders tend to communicate in the same fashion in which they like to receive information.
 I'm a very loud, charismatic, and visceral person, and I tend to respond well to that same kind of presenter.
-And of course, introverts or others may find that fatiguing or offensive, or even a bit patronizing.
-So effective communicators accommodate their style to the situation and the persons that they're trying to direct.
+Of course, introverts or others may find that fatiguing or offensive, or even a bit patronizing.
+So effective communicators accommodate their style to the situation and the people that they're trying to direct.
 Articulate the outcomes in a way your audience will best understand.